oxygenxml/oxygenxml.xlsx.import-poi.3.17/README.md

 ## Compatibility

-The add-on is compatible with Oxygen XML Editor (or XML Author) version 23.0 or newer.
+The add-on is compatible with Oxygen XML Editor/Author/Developer version 23.0 or newer.

 ## Installation